 Our collection has simple games to complex games as well as just-for-fun games to learning games (though the kids don’t realize they are learning).
 The kids’ friends have gotten hooked to a few of our more complicated board games.
-So much, in fact, that we now have a regular monthly game nights with their friends.
+So much, in fact, that we now have regular monthly game nights with their friends.
 We order pizza, start a game, and then play until midnight.
 It’s a lot of fun!

-My husband and I have regular family game nights for various reasons.
+We have regular family game nights for various reasons.
 Some of these reasons are:

 - It lets us come together to have fun in a common interest.

 - The games redirect their attention to a more tangible object versus electronics.

 - It opens doors for discussions that would otherwise be awkward.